wonjunjo123/Weighted-Anchors-Multiple-Comparison/README.md

 $$\mathrm{uncertainty} = \frac{1}{\mathrm{distance}} = \frac{1}{\left|\log \frac{\alpha_1}{p_i}\right|}$$

 Distance here is uniquely defined as the absolute log-ratio of the p-value to the anchor.
 Taking the logarithm "tames" exponential differences, and the absolute value ensures distances are the same in either direction.
-Uncertainty is the reciprocal of distance — the closer a p-value is to the anchor, the more uncertain we are.
+Uncertainty is the reciprocal of distance: the closer a p-value is to the anchor, the more uncertain we are.

 ### Weights
 Each p-value's weight is its proportion of total uncertainty: